Service level agreement - server hosting and management

 ITS will not undertake system performance monitoring.

 3.6 System Availability

-Using high availability features of the virtual environment, PLN will endeavour to provide 24*7 availability of the server; with the exception of the PLN defined “service at risk” period: (See the Service at Risk Policy Document.)
+Using high availability features of the virtual environment, ITS will endeavour to provide 24*7 availability of the server; with the exception of the ITS defined “service at risk” period: (See the Service at Risk Policy Document.)

 The custodian will be advised in advance of other non-availability periods except in emergency situations, which necessitate immediate withdrawal of system availability.

 ITS will backup the system disk on a weekly schedule